crossbario/txaio-etcd/README.rst

 Missing asyncio support
 .......................

 The API of txaioetcd was designed not leaking anything from Twisted other than Deferreds.
-This is in line with the approach that txaio takes.
-It will allow us to add an asyncio implementation under the hood without affecting existing application code, but make the library run over either Twisted or asyncio, similar to txaio.
+This is similar to and in line with the approach that txaio takes.

+The approach will allow us to add an asyncio implementation under the hood without affecting existing application code, but make the library run over either Twisted or asyncio, similar to txaio.

+Further, Twisted wants to support the new Python 3.5+ async/await syntax on Twisted Deferreds, and that in turn would make it possible to write applications on top of txaioetcd that work either using native Twisted or asyncio without changing the app code.

+Note that this is neither the same as running a Twisted reactor on top of an asyncio loop nor vice versa.
+The app is still running under Twisted *or* asyncio, but selecting the framework might even be a user settable command line option to the app.

 Missing native protocol support ...............................